 Past the Intracoastal, the surrounding area becomes largely industrial the rest of the way to I-10.
 Near the interstate junction in Sulphur, though, make sure to stop at the Adventure Point.
 Basically, it’s a visitor center for the entire Creole Nature Trail, providing roadway information and history of the area.

 After an overnight in Lake Charles, we continued our tour of the Creole Nature Trail the next day.
 Heading south along Highway 14, we soon reached the Cameron Prairie National Wildlife Refuge Visitor Center.
-The Visitor Center is mainly a check-in point for hunters, but you can walk along the trails behind the building.
+The Visitor Center is mainly a check-in point for hunters looking for specklebelly goose, but you can walk along the trails behind the building.
 The coastal prairie here is a haven for birds, and native flowers like thistles.

 About 2 miles further south is the Pintail Wildlife Drive and Boardwalk.
 Here, you’ll find a 3-mile loop drive through the marsh, along with a half mile boardwalk.
 With the weather much better, we took some time to explore the boardwalk.
 It’s an excellent stop with a baby – the wide boardwalk makes it easy to maneuver a stroller.
 Just beware of the bugs.